 - Some indigenous vegetation will be removed.
-Proposed revegetation will replace and extent that vegetation which will buffer and restore any margins left exposed. - c) Managing wetlands for the purpose of aquatic ecosystem health;
+Proposed revegetation will replace and extent that vegetation which will buffer and restore any margins left exposed.
+Weed surveys of exposed margins are proposed during construction to assist in protection until planting is established. - c) Managing wetlands for the purpose of aquatic ecosystem health;